Grândola, Vila Morena: Live performances

-The song was performed live by José Afonso for the first time at a show in Santiago de Compostela, Spain, on 10 May 1972.
+The song was performed live by José Afonso for the first time at a show in Santiago de Compostela, Galicia, on 10 May 1972.
 The show was part of an event organized by students involved in anti-Francoism.

 On 29 March 1974, Afonso participated in a concert event at the Coliseu dos Recreios in Lisbon, called "First Meeting of the Portuguese Song" (Portuguese: Primeiro Encontro da Canção Portuguesa).
 This was an event sponsored by Casa da Imprensa in which several folk singer-songwriters and musicians with anti-Estado Novo inclinations participated.
 The state censorship still operated in the event, and Afonso was forbidden from performing some of his songs with more political messages, such as "Venham Mais Cinco" and "A Morte Saiu à Rua".
 "Grândola, Vila Morena", however, was not seen as a subversive song and was allowed to be performed.

 Afonso was the last performer of the evening and sang "Grândola, Vila Morena", which was received with enthusiasm by the audience.
 In a report covering the event, agents of the State Secretariat of Information and Tourism who were in the attendance described Afonso's performance: